-How can I find the right broadband deal for me?
+How can I find the best broadband deal for me?

 Fibre broadband: this offers speeds many times faster than ADSL or cable with a more stable performance, especially at peak times.
-Fibre optic is ideal if you stream a lot of music or video, for online gaming or for a household where several people use the internet, or you've got lots of devices, but it can often come at a higher price.
+Fibre optic is ideal if you stream a lot of music, video, or game online.
+It’s also good for homes where several people use the internet at the same time, or you've got lots of devices, but it can often come at a higher price.
 Full fibre lines also have fewer faults that affect service, according to Ofcom.

-Fibre isn’t yet available everywhere in the country, and the fastest fibre services are only available in around 2-3% of homes – with England and Wales at 3% of homes, while in Scotland and Northern Ireland it's 1% of homes.
-Availability is increasing all the time as providers extend their full fibre networks, so it’s worth checking if it’s now available to you.
+Fibre isn’t yet available everywhere in the country, with the fastest fibre services only available in around 2-3% of homes.
+Availability is increasing all the time, as providers extend their full fibre networks, so it’s worth checking if it’s now available to you.

-Mobile broadband (3G or 4G): We don’t currently offer this comparison.
-This is a service you can connect to at home as well as on the go.
+Mobile broadband (3G or 4G): we don’t currently offer this comparison.
+This is a service you can connect to at home and on the go.
 It’s convenient and doesn’t require a landline, but it can be expensive.

-- You’ll typically get a USB dongle to plug into your computer, or a special wireless box which just needs a power supply.
+- You’ll typically get a USB dongle to plug into your computer, or a special wireless box that just needs a power supply.